Cyclohexanone dehydrogenase

-Thus, the two substrates of this enzyme are cyclohexanone and acceptor, whereas its two products are cyclohex-2-enone and reduced acceptor.
+The two substrates of this enzyme are cyclohexanone and a electron acceptor.
+Its products are cyclohexenone and reduced acceptor.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with other acceptors.
 The systematic name of this enzyme class is cyclohexanone:acceptor 2-oxidoreductase.
 This enzyme is also called cyclohexanone:(acceptor) 2-oxidoreductase.